K-Quarantine: Drive-through testing

-On February 23, 2020, South Korea developed the world's first drive-through COVID-19 testing sites, which were initially conceived by Kim Jin-yong, director of infectious medicine at Incheon Medical Center, and installed at Chilgok Kyungpook National University Hospital.
+On February 23, 2020, South Korea developed the world's first drive-through COVID-19 testing sites, which were initially conceived by Kim Jin-yong, director of Infectious Diseases at Incheon Medical Center, and installed at Chilgok Kyungpook National University Hospital.
 At a drive-through test site at Daegu Yeungnam University Hospital, staff were able to complete reception, examination, temperature measurement, sample collection from nose and mouth, and disinfection in 5–10 minutes per vehicle.

 Drive-through testing expanded to 50 drive-through testing locations in operation.
-Drive-through screening clinics have been praised by media around the world, including CNN and AFP.

-Contact tracing & information disclosure
+Contact tracing and information disclosure

 Until May 2020, South Korean health officials used a transparent information disclosure system to make the public aware of outbreaks and potential spread.
 New confirmed cases would be announced with the individual's age, gender, movement, neighborhood, and even sometimes their last name and occupation.
 This information disclosure was re-examined after an outbreak in the Itaewon area of Seoul led to doxxing and other privacy invasions for infected individuals.

-QR code based Vaccine Pass
+QR code–based vaccine pass

 Koreans have used the individual's QR code on NAVER or KAKAO app to track the individual who visited indoor spaces without disclosing private information.
-After Omicron variant spreads, the Korean government announced that the COVID-19 Vaccine Pass is mandatory to enter indoor spaces, including restaurants, cafes, pubs, etc. Vaccine pass system has expanded to department stores, large retailers, and hagwon in Jan 2022.
+After Omicron variant spreads, the Korean government announced that the COVID-19 vaccine pass is mandatory to enter indoor spaces, including restaurants, cafes, pubs, etc. Vaccine pass system has expanded to department stores, large retailers, and hagwon in January 2022.
 Either proof of vaccination on the app or a negative PCR test result is required to enter for most of the multi-use facilities.
-Over 1,000 lawsuits against the Vaccine pass were filed on concerns over discrimination against unvaccinated people.
-Expanded vaccine pass is criticized for lacking scientific grounds and fairness.
+Over 1,000 lawsuits against the vaccine pass were filed on concerns over discrimination against unvaccinated people.
+Expanded Vaccine pass is criticized for lacking scientific grounds and fairness.
 Most of the lawsuits are still underway and written judgment over Vaccine pass suspension varied according to each local court.